Spinal Cord Injury Lawyer in Fort Worth

 Symptoms of a Spinal Cord Injury

-Symptoms that a victim of a spinal cord injury may experience immediately following an accident that causes the injury include:
+Symptoms that a victim of a spinal cord injury may experience immediately following an accident that causes the spinal cord injury case include:

 - Severe pain and pressure felt in the head, neck, and back